PdxCodeGuild/Full-Stack-Day-Class/practice/ice-cream-poll.md

 * Vanilla
 * Strawberry

-On the summary page, have a table of responses and percentages.
+On the summary page, have a table of flavors and percentages.

 ## Advanced
 * Submit the polls using AJAX